mozilla/mig/doc/console.rst

 additional permissions.
 Answering yes to the permission related questions grant the investigator additional access to API functionality.

+Providing a PGP public key for the investigator is optional.
+There may be scenarios you want to create an investigator without a public key.
+For example, if you want to create an investigator to be used solely for API access and make use of X-MIGAPIKEY authentication instead of requiring X-PGPAUTHORIZATION.
+If you do not assign a PGP key to the investigator at this stage, you will not be able to later.
+An example of a scenario where you may not want to add a PGP key, might be one where you want to integrate an external application with the capability to manage part of MIG.
+In this case, you could create an investigator without the PGP key, and later assign an API key to the investigator, granting this investigator access to the API using X-MIGAPIKEY authentication.

 You can either provide a local path to the public key file on disk, on provide a fingerprint in the format "0x<40 char sha1 hash>".
 When a fingerprint is provided, the console will attempt to retrieve the